 Why the Right Soundbar Matters for Your PS5 or Xbox

 You invest in a high-performance console; your audio should match.
-A capable soundbar transforms spatial audio, sharpens directional cues, and deepens immersion without the fuss of a full surround rig.
+A capable gaming soundbar transforms spatial audio, sharpens directional cues, and deepens immersion without the fuss of a full surround rig.
 It also reduces clutter and simplifies console hookups.
 Boosts performance.

 How We Evaluated Soundbars for Console Gaming